October (Whitacre)

-October is a contemporary piece for concert band that was written by Eric Whitacre in 2000.
-Based on the guidelines as established by the authors of Teaching Music through Performance in Band, October is a Grade 5 piece.
+October is a contemporary piece for concert band approximately six minutes in duration that was written by Eric Whitacre in 2000.

+It has since had other arrangements written for Full Orchestra, String Orchestra with Percussion, Brass Ensemble, Brass Band and Mallet Quartet.

 Background

-Eric Whitacre composed October with the intention of evoking a peaceful musical representation of the month he has called his favorite, and the feelings this month evokes for him.
+In 1998, Eric Whitacre received a commission to write a seven-minute piece for the Nebraska Wind Consortium.
+The result was the pastoral piece October.
+He wrote with the intention of evoking a peaceful musical representation of the month he has called his favorite, and the feelings this autumnal month evokes for him.

 Whitacre writes in a programme note:

-October was premiered on May 14, 2000, by the Nebraska Wind Consortium, a band composed of students from 30 Nebraska high school bands.
-It is dedicated to Brian Anderson, the organizer of the consortium.
+October premiered on May 14, 2000, by a band composed of students from 30 Nebraska high school bands.
+It is dedicated to Brian Anderson, the organizer of the Nebraska Wind Consortium.